- Departments I - W

 Why: Board books give caregivers the opportunity to read to the child and/or allow the child to play with the book and “read."
 They are a first introduction to physical reading skills (fine motor, reading left to right, etc.) and help increase word development.

-What parents should know: While you might be tempted to use a board book as a toy your child can play with independently, sharing books with your child is the first step to building a lifelong love of reading!
+What parents should know: While it might seem inviting to use a board book as a toy for a child to play with independently, sharing books with children is the first step to building a lifelong love of reading!

 Ages: Age 2 years to approximately 3rd grade

-What: Picture books are typically about 32 pages long with illustrations that also tell the story in most cases and have about 50 to 1,000 words.
-These books are often meant to be read aloud while the listener pores over the pictures.
+What: Picture books are typically about 32 pages long with illustrations that also tell the story, and in most cases and have about 50 to 1,000 words.
+These books are often meant to be read aloud while the listener looks over the pictures.

 Why: Picture books offer exposure to a high word content (building vocabulary) with the diversity and nuances of language and provide the foundation for a lifelong love of reading.

-Easy Readers (sometimes called Emerging Reader or Beginning Reader books)
+Easy Readers (ALSO called Emerging Reader or Beginning Reader books)